good-idea/sudoku-node/README.md

 ### Coming soon

+- Bundled lib with a CLI (e.g. `sudoku play hard`)
 - Arrow-key navigation & input (instead of typing each command)
 - More boards
-- Congratulaitions when the board is complete
+- Congratulations when the board is complete
 - Undo
 - Save your progress
 - Tests